 Primary producers take in this gas from the soil with the help of their roots in the form of amino acids, nitrite ions, nitrate ions or ammonium ions.
 This way it enters the food cycle when the consumers eat the plants.

 In this process, the ammonia is converted into nitrate by the presence of bacteria in the soil.
-Ammonia is oxidized to form nitrites by bacteria such as Nitrosomonas species.
-Nitrates are converted into nitrates by Nitrobacter.
+Nitrites are formed by the oxidation of Ammonia with the help of Nitrosomonas bacterium species.
+Later, the produced nitrites are converted into nitrates by Nitrobacter.
 This conversion is very important as ammonia gas is toxic for plants.

 In order to complete the nitrogen cycle, the nitrites are reduced back to inert nitrogen gas in this process.
 This is done by bacterial species such as Clostridium and Pseudomonas in the absence of oxygen.